pralayaPanta/AI-900/1-AIOverview.md

 ##### Computer vision models
 - image classification - classify images based on contents
-- object detection - classify individual objects within an image
+- object detection - classify individual objects within an image and and identify their location with a bounding box.
 - semantic segmentation - classify individual pixels
+    - provides the ability to classify individual pixels in an image depending on the object that they represent.
 - image analysis - model to extract information from images
 - face detection and recognition - locates human faces in an image
 - optioncal character recognition OCR - detect and read text in images

 ##### Computer vision services in MS Azure
 - Image Analysis
+      - capabilities for analyzing images and video, and extracting descriptions, tags, objects, and text.
 - Face recognition
+      - capabilities that enable you to build face detection and facial recognition solutions.
 - Optical character recognition OCR
+      - capabilities for extracting printed or handwritten text from images, enabling access to a digital version of the scanned text.

 ### Natural Language Processing NPL
-Enables
 - analyze and interpret texts
 - interpret and translate spoken or written language
 - synthesize speech responses